fzankl/gitbook-plugin-flexible-alerts/README.md

 }
 ```

-Note: Above snippet can be used as complete `book.json` file, if your book doesn't have one yet.
+Note: Above snippets can be used as complete `book.json` file, if one of these matches your requirements and your book doesn't have one yet.

 ### Step #2 - gitbook commands